 They can offer the services of a therapist and a divorce lawyer in one.
 They help you with the practical steps and information needed when filing for divorce.
 At the same time, they can offer support for your intra- and inter-personal challenges during a divorce.

-On the other hand, divorce therapists are a good option if you want to dig deeper into how your marriage failed.
+On the other hand, divorce therapists are a good option if you want to dig deeper into your childhood and the issues regarding how your marriage failed.
 Therapists can help identify where your relationship went wrong so you can hopefully correct these errors in the future.

 In a way, they can provide a feeling of empowerment so you gain a new perspective about the divorce.